DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-new.md

 Metrics are provided by normal trace messages, which implement the `asMetrics` function of the `LogFormatting` typeclass.
 However, metrics are never filtered out.

-As well metrics use their own names, which are different from the namespace of the messages.
+Additionally, Metrics use their own names, which are different from the namespace of the messages.

-`ekgTracer`is used as the metrics backend.
-It forwards the metrics to cardano-tracer for further processing.
+`ekgTracer` is used as the metrics backend.
+It forwards the metrics to `cardano-tracer` for further processing.

 ```haskell
 data Metric